 Cool coastal metal accents, such as brushed nickel or stainless steel, add a modern touch to coastal kitchen designs.
 These materials are not only durable and resistant to the humid, salt-air environment but also offer a sleek contrast to softer coastal colors and textures.
 Metal accents can be incorporated through hardware, bar stools, lighting fixtures, and faucets, providing a clean, contemporary look.
 This addition is especially effective in balancing the warmth of wood and the coolness of the sea, creating a stylish and functional kitchen space.
 If you’re looking for a way to incorporate modern elements into your coastal kitchen, metal accents provide both style and practicality.

-- Lighting: Brushed nickel cone pendant light with white shade
+- Lighting: Brushed nickel dome pendant lights with white interior shades

 28. Deep Blue Sea Elements